tstanford/bookmark-homepage/project/feature.md

 - Bug: when searching, all folders still show. should only show folders with found bookmarks.

+- Refactor: extra all API calls in bookmarkspage to a new BookmarksController class.

 - hamburger menu on mobile device

 - in admin view: Show list of users